OctopusSolutionsEngineering/OctopusCopilot/README.md

 The most public way to contribute to this project is to build new "tools" (a fancy way of saying functions) that OpenAI can use.
 To do this:

-1. Create a new nested function under the `copilot_handler()` function in `function_app.py`.
-Make sure the function includes the appropriate comments that OpenAI can read to understand the purpose of the function and the arguments.
+1. Create a new wrapper function in `domain/tools/wrapper`.
+Make sure the wrapper returns a function that includes the appropriate comments that OpenAI can read to understand the purpose of the function and the arguments.
+2. Create a new callback function in `domain/tools/githubactions`.
+This
-2. Add the function to the set of tools in the `build_form_tools()` function in `function_app.py`.
+3. Add the function to the set of tools in the `build_form_tools()` function in `function_app.py`.
-3. Typically, any new function requires calling the Octopus API.
+4. Typically, any new function requires calling the Octopus API.
 Functions for querying the Octopus API are defined in the `infrastructure/octopus.py` file.
-4. Update the Terraform module in the `tests/terraform/space_population` folder to create a sample space which has the data your new function will query.
+5. Update the Terraform module in the `tests/terraform/space_population` folder to create a sample space which has the data your new function will query.
 This Terraform module is used to populate a sample Octopus instance used as part of the tests.
-5. Create a new test case un `tests/live/octopus_test.py`.
+6. Create a new test case un `tests/live/octopus_test.py`.
 This test class has been configured to create a fresh instance of Octopus using TestContainers populated with the Terraform module created in step 4.

 # Local testing